Asian Footballer of the Year

-The Asian Footballer of the Year awards are annual prizes awarded to the best Asian player in a calendar year.
+The Asian Footballer of the Year award is an annual prize awarded to the best Asian player in a calendar year.

 History

 A football handbook took a poll about who was the best Asian footballer in 1985, and this poll is regarded as the origin of the Asian footballer award.
 However, it was not a selection of clear process or official organization, and is generally excluded from the list.
 The award began in 1988 through International Federation of Football History & Statistics (IFFHS) with sport magazines and journalists, then the presenter was changed to the Asian Football Confederation (AFC) in 1994.

 Since 2005, the award gives its qualification to nominees who attend the awards ceremony, and so the rule caused much controversy about excluding players who could not attend the ceremony by playing for European clubs.
 Among them, Park Ji-sung and Shunsuke Nakamura were nominated for Ballon d'Or.
 The AFC is awarding the "Asian International Player of the Year" award to reduce the controversy since 2012, but AFC awards were still having problems that the process and criteria of selection were obscure.
 Eventually, the "Best Footballer in Asia" award inspired by Ballon d'Or was made in 2013.

 When continental confederations including AFC cancelled their awards ceremony due to the COVID-19 pandemic in 2020, IFFHS restarted to select the Players of the Year about the world and each continent.